SarahFenster/MyFirstWebApiSite/README.md

 Vs 2022 version (and on)
 DB- SQL
 For creating the DB, you can use code-first abilities.
 All what you need is:
-Open your package manager console
+Open your package manager console,

-Write: 1. add-migration [MyDataBaseName] 2.Update-DataBase
+Write: 1. add-migration [MyDataBaseName] 2.Update-DataBase.
 And your DB is ready for use!